ngkabra/wordle/README.md

 # Acknowledgements

-The wordfreq.txt file is derived from the [count_1w.txt file](http://norvig.com/ngrams/count_1w.txt) from Peter Norvig's "Natural Language Corpus Data: Beautiful Data" page: [Link](http://norvig.com/ngrams/) which is derived from  the Google Web Trillion Word Corpus, as [described](https://ai.googleblog.com/2006/08/all-our-n-gram-are-belong-to-you.html) by Thorsten Brants and Alex Franz, and [distributed](https://catalog.ldc.upenn.edu/LDC2006T13) by the Linguistic Data Consortium.
+The wordfreq.txt file is derived from the [count_1w.txt file](http://norvig.com/ngrams/count_1w.txt) from [Peter Norvig's "Natural Language Corpus Data: Beautiful Data" page](http://norvig.com/ngrams/) which is derived from  the Google Web Trillion Word Corpus, as [described](https://ai.googleblog.com/2006/08/all-our-n-gram-are-belong-to-you.html) by Thorsten Brants and Alex Franz, and [distributed](https://catalog.ldc.upenn.edu/LDC2006T13) by the Linguistic Data Consortium.

 # Other Wordle Solvers